Njanderson/548/hw1/hw1b.md

 * The assembly tests for testing individual stall conditions.
 Place a comment at the top of the test indicating which stall condition you are testing.
 You should also explain the rational for the particular stall condition.

-* A ASCII file with a table containing the following information obtained with your instrumentation code.
+* An ASCII file with a table containing the following information obtained with your instrumentation code.

 | Benchmark | event-count-1 | event-count-2 | event-count-..| event-count-N |
 |-----------|---------------|---------------|---------------|---------------|